PathwayCommons/guide/src/collections/_workflows/pathway_enrichment_i/identify_pathways.Rmd

 There are two sections by this name which refers to those gene sets with positive and negative enrichment scores, respectively.
 For categorical phenotypes, a positive enrichment score indicates up-regulation in the first phenotype and a negative enrichment score indicates up-regulation in the second phenotype.

 Recall that in our section [Process Data (Step 4)]({{site.baseurl}}/workflows/pathway_enrichment_gdc/process_data/#practical){:target="_blank"}  we assessed gene expression in the 'Mesenchymal' subtype relative to the 'Immunoreactive' subtype.
-Consequently, in our case, the 'na_pos' phenotype corresponds to the 'mesenchymal' subtype and 'na_neg' refers to the 'immunoreactive' subtype.
+Consequently, in our case, the 'na_pos' phenotype corresponds to the 'mesenchymal' subtype and 'na_neg' refers to the 'Immunoreactive' subtype.

 **Snapshot** of the enrichment results will display enrichment plots for the gene sets with the highest absolute normalized enrichment scores (GSEA results folder for `pos_snapshot.html` and `neg_snapshot.html`).